docQodly/docs/docs/api/$entityset.md

 ---

-## Overview
+## Functionality

+### Definition

 The `$entityset` endpoint enables you to manage and manipulate entity sets in your data collection.
 After creating an entity set using the `$method=entityset` parameter, you can perform various operations on these entity sets to retrieve, compare, and combine them as needed.

-## Functionality

-### Definition

-The `$entityset` parameter allows you to handle collections of entities efficiently.
-You can create entity sets, retrieve them, and perform logical operations to compare and combine them.

 ### Syntaxes